openstack/charm-guide/doc/source/release-notes/zed.rst

 -------------------------

-With each new feature, there is a corresponding example bundle in the form of a test bundle, and/or a section in the :doc:`cdg:index`, that details its usage.
+With each new feature, there is a corresponding example bundle in the form of a test bundle, and/or a section in the :doc:`../index`, that details its usage.
 Test bundles are located in the ``src/tests/bundles`` directory of the relevant charm repository (see all `charm repositories`_).